NYPL/search-relevance-tests/README.md

 python main.py APPLICATION all [--rows ROWS]
 ```

-To run tests for a named, local application (for example to assess changes under development):
+To run tests for a named, local application (for example to assess changes under development) and view the report (without modifying the current official report in S3):
 ```
 python main.py APPLICATION current [--rows ROWS] [--appdir APPDIR]
 ```